This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 How does your diabetes affect your eating and do you find being on a diet restrictive?

 I can list many favorite foods, but I think chocolate would be number 1, followed by pizza.
 I generally don’t snack unless my blood sugar goes down due to some activity like exercise.
-If I do snack I like dark chocolate just to satisfy my sweet tooth.
-I drink about 4-5 cups of water per day.
+If I do snack, I like dark chocolate just to satisfy my sweet tooth.
+I drink about 4–5 cups of water per day.

 I always have found it difficult to be on a diet.
 It makes it difficult to spontaneously go somewhere and not think about when you need to eat, and what you will be eating and the carb count involved.

-It annoys me quite a bit when people ask me about certain food I can or can’t eat.
+It annoys me quite a bit when people ask me about certain foods I can or can’t eat.
 In the past when I went to a party, I was always asked if I could eat a piece of cake, but then when I do, they don’t ask about the consequences of it.

 Do you believe that a plant based diet can improve diabetes?
 Did you ever experiment with this?